LithoCoders/dailycpp/EffectiveModernC++/chapter5/Item27_Familiarize_yourself_with_alternatives_to_overloading_on_universal_references.md

 ```
 To specify the condition that the type `T` is not same as the person, you can use the type trait `std::is_same`.
 However, `std::is_same`
 would evaluate to false if the type is of `T&`, even though that is not the intention.
 So, `Person` and `Person&` would not be
-considered as the same type by `std::is_same'.
+considered as the same type by `std::is_same`.
 To get rid of this, we can use the other type trait `std::decay`. `std::decay` would
 strip the type of references, const and volatiles.

 ```c++